lifeiscontent/storybook-addon-apollo-client/README.md

 You must have `babel-plugin-graphql-tag` installed due to this issue: https://github.com/graphql/graphql-js/pull/2864

-if you don't use babel, you can create a `.storybook/.babelrc` like so:
+if you don't already have one you can create a `.storybook/.babelrc` like so:

 ```json
 {